A Bayesian View on the Dr. Evil Scenario: A Bayesian approach

 In his footnote 8, Elga uses claims (C1), (C2), and (C3) to show that $P(A)=P(D)$, which completes his demonstration that \textsc{Indifference} is true for this situation.
 (In an appendix, he generalizes the argument to defend arbitrary instances of \textsc{Indifference}.)
 Since we have argued that (C3) should be replaced by (C$3^{\prime}$), the conclusion will of course be altered.
-In deriving Eq.~\eqref{EQN:C3prime}, we calculated $P(H | HA \hbox{ or } TD)$, and hence $F$ [see Eqs.~\eqref{EQ:Indep0} and \eqref{EQN:F}], assuming that $\Pap(A)$ and $P_0(H)$ were known.
-We could imagine, however, that we were given the values of $F$ and $P_0(H)$, and were asked to infer the value of $P(A)$, Al's credence in being Al when and if he awakens in \textsc{Coma}.
-Equation~~\eqref{EQN:F} would still hold [replacing $\Pap(\cdot)$ by a generic $P(\cdot)$], so we could find $P(A)$ directly from Eq.~\eqref{EQN:F}, recalling that $P(D) = 1 - P(A)$ and $P_0(T) = 1 - P_0(H)$.
+In deriving Eq.~\eqref{EQN:C3prime}, we calculated $P(H | HA \hbox{ or } TD)$, and hence $F$ [see Eqs.~\eqref{EQ:Indep0} and \eqref{EQN:F}], assuming that ${\PrA}$ and $P_0(H)$ were given.
+We could imagine, however, that we were given the values of $F$ and $P_0(H)$, and were asked to infer the value of $P(A)$, Al's credence in being Al when he awakens in \textsc{Toss\&Duplication}.
+Equation~\eqref{EQN:F} would still hold [replacing $\PrA$ and $\PrD$ by generic quantities $P(A)$ and $P(D)$], so we could then find $P(A)$ directly from Eq.~\eqref{EQN:F}, recalling that $P(D) = 1 - P(A)$ and $P_0(T) = 1 - P_0(H)$.
 The result would be \ba \Pinf(A) =\dfrac{F P_0(T)}{1 - F + 2 F P_0(T)}, \ea where we use the special notation $\Pinf(A)$ to denote the value of $P(A)$ that is inferred from assumptions (C1), (C2), and (C$3^{\prime}$).
 This calculation is a version of Elga's derivation in footnote 8, which is shorter than Elga's argument and allows an arbitrary value for $F$.
 We can see immediately that if we assume that $F=1$, as in claim (C3), we recover Elga's result that $\Pinf(A) = 1/2$.
-However, if we use the version of the claim based on Bayesian reasoning, namely (C$3^{\prime}$), we find instead [by substituting Eq.~\eqref{EQN:F} into Eq.~\eqref{Eq:PAd}] the trivial conclusion that \ba \Pinf(A)=\Pap(A). \ea That is, Al's credence in the proposition that he is Al, after waking up in \textsc{Coma}, is exactly equal to whatever a priori credence $\Pap(A)$ that he assumed.
-Al will conclude that $\Pinf = 1/2$ only if he assumed an a priori credence $\Pap(A)$ equal to 1/2.
+However, if we use the version of the claim based on Bayesian reasoning, namely (C$3^{\prime}$), we find instead [by substituting Eq.~\eqref{EQN:F} into Eq.~\eqref{Eq:PAd}] the trivial conclusion that \ba \Pinf(A)={\PrA}. \ea That is, Al's credence in being Al upon awakening in \textsc{Toss\&Duplication}, as inferred by considering the experiment in \textsc{Coma}, is exactly equal to whatever prior credence ${\PrA}$ that he assumed.
+Al will conclude that $\Pinf(A) = 1/2$ only if he assumed a prior credence ${\PrA}$ equal to 1/2.

 The argument above is an abbreviated version of Elga's footnote 8, modified to use (C$3^{\prime}$) instead of (C3).
 In an appendix we show in detail that if the steps of Elga's footnote 8 are followed exactly, but where $F$ is introduced as in Eq.~\eqref{EQN:C3prime}, we retrieve exactly the result of Eq.~\eqref{Eq:PAd}.
 Thus we see that once the circularity in Elga's formulation is removed, the demonstration of the truth of \textsc{Indifference} disappears. \textsc{Indifference} can still be adopted as a reasonable principle, but Elga's derivation of it is flawed.